 FLIR thermal imaging cameras can be a useful, efficient tool for screening people for signs of elevated skin temperature.

 Unfortunately, not every thermal camera is appropriate to this application.
-Obtaining actionable data requires adequate thermal resolution and measurement accuracy, as well as the correct preparation and scanning methodology.
+Obtaining actionable data requires adequate thermal resolution, stability, and measurement accuracy, as well as the correct preparation and scanning methodology.

 To help clarify the best practices for this non-contact screening option, FLIR offers these answers to frequently asked questions.

 Q: Can FLIR products be used to detect a virus such as the novel Coronavirus (COVID-19)?